faeibson/lovelace-multiline-text-input-card/README.md

 This is a simple lovelace card to display a multiline text input field bound on an `input_text` or snarky-snark's `var` [component](https://github.com/snarky-snark/home-assistant-variables/) entity.

-However, snarky-snark's `var` [component](https://github.com/snarky-snark/home-assistant-variables/) is recommended to use since Home Assistant's `input_text` is limited to a maximum of only 255 characters.
+However, snarky-snark's `var` [component](https://github.com/snarky-snark/home-assistant-variables/) is recommended to use since Home Assistant limits entity states to a maximum of only 255 characters, while `var` allows us to use attributes with a **limit of 65535 characters (16 KB)** *each* instead.
 At this point I will not forget to mention that this great component is capable of so much more - have a look at it!

+As of version 1.0.6 you can not only store the content to the state of the specified entity, but also, if using the `var` component, to its attributes.
+Now it's possible to use **only one entity to store a lot of independent data** by defining multiple instances of the card each targetting different attributes of the same `var` entity (defined by `store_as_attribute_name`).
+Maybe you would like to have a short main container of the contents, you can still use the `state` even if you're using a `var` entity.
+Limited to 255 characters.
+Then you would like to have another two card instances, each allowing up to 16 KB data independently stored in different attributes.
+Have a look at the [example vertical-stack configuration](#example-vertical-stack-using-one-var-entity-for-multiple-cards)!

 Plus, I borrowed some code and inspiration from [benct's](https://github.com/benct) awesome [Xiaomi Vacuum Card](https://github.com/benct/lovelace-xiaomi-vacuum-card) - many thanks for that one, Ben!